-This weekend I had the pleasure of attending another two day training session with Jeanine Fitzgerald.
-Every time I attend one of these trainings on education & parenting I am amazed how strong my soul lights up.
+This weekend I had the pleasure of attending another two-day training session with Jeanine Fitzgerald.
+Whenever I attend one of these training pieces on education & parenting, I am amazed at how strong my soul lights up.
 The distilled wisdom and the practical application of the material is phenomenal.
-So today, after clearing it with Jeanine, I am going to post some of my key notes that I took down (past and present).
+After clearing it with Jeanine, I will post some of the keynotes that I took down (past and present).

-Hopefully some of these thoughts or raw notes will inspire you to take action, think about things in a new way, or just open your heart/mind.
+Hopefully, some of these thoughts or raw notes will inspire you to take action, think about things in a new way, or open your heart/mind.

-*Note: In live training classes I am writing as fast as I can while trying to conceptualize the material.
+*Note: In live training classes, I am writing as fast as possible while trying to conceptualize the material.
 These notes are presented just as I was able to take them down.

 Help others draw out their own wisdom.
 A person can’t get their wisdom from someone else.
 Only life experience can give this.